intel/nauta/docs/user-guide/actions/batch_inf_example.md

 ## Example Flow

-Following is the general flow of this example:
+The following is the general flow of this example:

 1. The user has acquired the dataset and the trained model.

-1. The user converts dataset into serialized protocol buffers (PBs).
-(Refer to https://developers.google.com/protocol-buffers/ as one information source.)
+1. The user converts dataset into _Serialized Protocol Buffers_ (PBs).
+Refer to https://developers.google.com/protocol-buffers/ as an information source.

 1. The user invokes `nctl mount`.

 1. The user mounts the Samba shared folder by invoking the command displayed in the previous step.

 1. The user copies the serialized PBs and the trained model to the just-mounted share.

 1. The user runs `nctl predict batch` command.

 ## MNIST Example

 You need to have preprocessed MNIST data for feeding the batch inference.
-You can generate example data performing the following steps:
+You can generate example data by performing the following steps:

 ### MNIST Data Preprocessing

 1. Create venv.
 Enter the following command:
    ```
    $ python3 -m venv .venv